Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2001-02-01-get-information.md

 <a href="https://umontana.zoom.us/rec/play/75J4duv5_zI3S9GQ5QSDBvAtW47pLaOs0SQbq_Fcmh23U3MBYQGjNLFBZuUEr8iuIwwb7LTkFg05R-qN?continueMode=true&_x_zm_rtaid=DlWtLI-zRlCUpYLqasgjPA.1585764072172.6cf1bc0be13f13c9ac0eb5ca428d956c&_x_zm_rhtaid=855">Video</a>

-What is more interesting though is how we get information from the user.
+What is more interesting, though, is how we get information from the user.
 We use the Entry tag to get it.

 Add the following to the XAML page.